karthik208/Repo/_BigData/_PySpark_Scripts/README.md

-"#WORD_COUNT.py: The script will read a plain text file and return how many words present in the file" "#WORD_SEARCH.py: The script will read a plain text file and search for give word present in the file or not" "#APIToHive.py: The script will hit the REST API and get the JSON data.
-The JSON data will be stored on RDD, post the custom schema applied, and DataFrame (DF) will be created.
-DF will be flattened and columns will be selected to flatten the result.
-Finally, data will be appended to a Hive table.
-To execute the script in command line: spark-submit --master local --py-files /home/hduser/PycharmProjects/pythonProject/venv/bin/python /home/hduser/PycharmProjects/pythonProject/APIStreamingToHDFS.py"
+"# WORD_COUNT.py: The script will read a plain text file and return how many words present in the file" "# WORD_SEARCH.py: The script will read a plain text file and search for give word present in the file or not" "# _LOAD_API_TO_HIVE: Contains project to load the raw data from API to Hive table.
+Files: APIToHive.py, ConfigurationManager.py, config.ini"